 Americana artist Gillian Welch was born in New York and adopted by a pair of comedy music entertainers.
-Welch later learned that her mother may have grown up in the mountains of North Carolina, possibly an explanation for how her music is able to tap into a bygone era.
-Songs like ‘The Devil had a Hold of Me’ and ‘Miner’s Refrain’ situate Welch in early 20th century Appalachia.
+Welch later learned that her mother may have grown up in the mountains of North Carolina, possibly an explanation for how her music can tap into a bygone era.
+Songs like ‘The Devil had a Hold of Me’ and ‘Miner’s Refrain’ situate Welch in early 20th-century Appalachia.

 Gillian Welch Album Reviews